A white background with a few lines on it

 • China’s government spending will rise this year, the nation’s Minister of Finance said, as authorities look for ways to bolster domestic demand and help the world’s second-largest economy regain momentum.
 “We will make sure the overall size of fiscal spending increases to play a better role stimulating domestic demand,” Finance Minister Lan Fo’an said. – Bloomberg

-In summary, for 2024 while there is (1) weakness in the US economy with an increase in layoffs and slowing consumer spending, (2) weakness in global economies with China, Japan and Europe showing weak GDP growth and (3) uncertainty in the 2 nd half of the year with US elections; the backdrop of slowing inflation and the potential for interest rate cuts around the world should provide support and minimize the downside for global markets and eventually provide for a broader cyclical economic recovery.
+3. Uncertainty in the 2nd half of the year with US elections; the backdrop of slowing inflation and the potential for interest rate cuts around the world should provide support and minimize the downside for global markets and eventually provide for a broader cyclical economic recovery.

 Important Disclosures